queueit/ios-webui-sdk/README.md

     }
 }

--(void) notifyYourTurn: (QueuePassedInfo*) queuePassedInfo{ //callback for engine.queuePassedDelegate
+-(void) notifyYourTurn: (QueuePassedInfo*) queuePassedInfo { //callback for engine.queuePassedDelegate
     NSLog(@"You have been through the queue");
     NSLog(@"QUEUE TOKEN: %@", queuePassedInfo.queueitToken);
 }